 Even when stock prices are volatile, there are still opportunities to achieve gains from stock compensation.
 This article presents a range of ideas to considerr: buying stock now to swap later, exercising and holding ISOs, or making a Section 83(b) election for restricted stock.

-With tax increases in mind, now may be a good time to re-evaluate your current financial-planning strategy for equity compensation and company stock holdings to determine whether action is required.
+With tax changes in mind, now may be a good time to re-evaluate your current financial-planning strategy for equity compensation and company stock holdings to determine whether action is required.
 Part 2 looks at restricted stock and restricted stock units.

-With tax increases in mind, now may be a good time to re-evaluate your current financial-planning strategy for equity compensation and company stock holdings to determine whether action is required.
+With tax changes in mind, now may be a good time to re-evaluate your current financial-planning strategy for equity compensation and company stock holdings to determine whether action is required.
 Part 1 looks at nonqualified stock options.

 Part 2 of this series considers reasons and strategies for diversifying away from a concentrated position in your company's stock.